nunchistudio/blacksmith/documentation/faq.md

 some experience with it.

 The Blacksmith interfaces make it very easy to dive quickly into development.
-Even if you just experienced Go for a few days it may be enough to understand how Blacksmith works and create a first simple data pipeline.
+Even if you just experienced Go for a few days it should be enough to understand how Blacksmith works and create a first simple data pipeline.

 ## Why did you choose Go?